How to Be a Good Googler

 - Does the article link to outside sources?
 If yes, are those sources reliable?
 Note: Many dubious websites will link to themselves or to their sister websites.

-- If you an article links to a study as support, check (a) was study retracted? (b) was is published in a credible journal?
+- If an article links to a study as support, check (a) was study retracted?
+(Google the study followed by “retracted”) (b) was is published in a credible journal?
 (Check by googling the name of the journal and see what 3rd party websites say about it.)

 2. Many false claims, studies, myths, and misleading stories can be checked typing in [description of story or claim] + debunked.
 E.g., Moon landing was faked debunked.
 This is a good way to start you search.